RosettaCommons/documentation/application_documentation/structure_prediction/loop_modeling/KIC_with_fragments.md

 Algorithm
 =======

 Kinematic closure (KIC) is an analytic calculation inspired by robotics techniques for rapidly determining the possible conformations of linked objects subject to constraints.
 In the KIC with fragments protocol, coupled phi/psi/omega torsion angles from consecutive residues in protein fragments (by default 9mers, 3mers or 1mers) are used to sample all but 6 torsional degrees of freedom.
 Those remaining 6 torsions (the phi/psi dihedral angles of the 3 pivot residues), are solved analytically by KIC.
 This formulation allows for rapid sampling of large conformational spaces.
-(In contrast to [[KIC|application_documentation/loopmodel-kinematic]] and [[next generation KIC|application_documentation/next-generation-KIC]], the vicinity sampling flags do not apply, since non-pivot torsions are always picked from fragment data. )
+(In contrast to [[KIC|loopmodel-kinematic]] and [[next generation KIC|next-generation-KIC]], the vicinity sampling flags do not apply, since non-pivot torsions are always picked from fragment data. )

 For details on the geometric steps taken by the underlying kinematic solver, please see the supplementary material of Mandell *et al.* referenced above.